-To engage is to actively express and demonstrate the connection we have to life.
-When we engage our head, heart and hands, our presence is powerful.
+To serve is to actively express and demonstrate the connection we have to life.
+When we serve others with our head, heart and hands, our presence is felt.

 To believe is to foster hope for all things, trusting there is an order to life, there are rules that govern all, and that good conquers evil... always.

-This includes working in a daycare, as a “manny” to three middle school aged boys with ADHD, as a director for an after-school program, at a local group home and shelter care facility, in a high school at-risk setting, and with high school students in an apprenticeship program.
-Romy has also mentored students with emotional issues and coaching multiple sports every year for the past 25 years.
+This includes working in a daycare, as a “manny”, as a director of an after-school program, at a local group home and shelter care facility, in a high school at-risk setting, in a jail program, and with high school students in an apprenticeship program.
+Romy has also mentored students with emotional issues and coached multiple sports every year for the past 25 years.

-His passion is to teach others how to turn stumbling blocks into stepping stones.
-From his personal testimony to his recent certification as a Habitudes® Master Trainer, Mr. Blystone’s message rings true no matter where you come from… or where you are going.
+Today, Romy’s passion is to teach character/leadership habits, social/emotional intelligence, and employability/entrepreneurial skills.
+From his personal testimony to his recent certification as a Habitudes® Master Consultant, Mr. Blystone’s message rings true no matter where you come from… or where you are going.